Associate Degree in General Studies Pattern I

 or PSY M01H Honors: Introduction to Psychology

-PSY M03Personal Growth & Social Awareness3
+PSY M03Personal Growth and Social Awareness3

 PSY M04Child Psychology3